Why Do I Get a Pain in My Side When I Work Out?

 Why do you get a pain in your side when you work out?
 Our expert offers the answer.

-A: “Side stitches” are painful spasms of the diaphragm, a powerful muscle that separates your chest from your abdomen.
+A: “Side stitches” are a common, but painful spasms of the diaphragm, a powerful muscle that separates your chest from your abdomen.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-In one study of 965 athletes, side stitches affected 75 percent of swimmers, 69 percent of runners, 62 percent of horse riders, 52 percent of aerobics participants, 47 percent of basketball players and 32% of cyclists.
+In one study of 965 athletes, side stitches affected 75% of swimmers, 69% of runners, 62% of horse riders, 52% of aerobics participants, 47% of basketball players and 32% of cyclists.
 So needless to say, if you’re active or working out, your chance of experiencing one of these side stiches at some point or another is good.

 There is no single reason why side stitches occur.
 The leading theory suggests increased blood flow to the liver and spleen.
 Another theory is that pain is caused by internal organs pulling down on the diaphragm.
 (This doesn’t explain why side stitches frequently occur in swimming, though.)